fbpx Skip to content

 One of the most common signs of choking, also known as the Universal Sign of Distress, is to raise your hands to your neck and to use hand gestures to indicate what is happening.
 Once someone comes to your assistance, cooperate with them.

-As the bystander, ask the person to try and cough forcefully first.
+As the bystander, ask the person to try to cough forcefully first.
 If that does not work and the person is completely choking, you must provide first aid.
-Saving an adult from choking requires you to stand behind them and to perform two of the three known approaches to dislodge the object.
+Saving an adult from choking requires you to stand behind them and perform abdominal thrusts and/or back blows to dislodge the object.
 This could be back blows, abdominal thrusts or chest thrusts.
-Choose two and alternate between each until the person becomes unresponsive or begins to breathe/the object dislodges.
+Choose two and continue alternating between each until the person becomes unresponsive or begins to breathe/the object dislodges.

 Saving a pregnant woman or a larger choking adult